sandialabs/GenTen/README.md

 ## Building Genten

 Genten bundles Kokkos and Kokkos Kernels (along with several other support libraries) using `git subtree` that are compiled along with GenTen to make building GenTen easier (referred to as inline builds below), which are generally kept up-to-date with the most recent release of these libraries.
 GenTen can also link against externally compiled versions of these libraries, however compatibility is only guaranteed for the same version bundled by GenTen.
-We first describe the basics of building GenTen with inline builds of Kokkos/Kokkos-Kernels followed by the modifications needed for build linking to externally compiled Kokkos/Kokkos-Kernels libraries.
+We first describe the basics of building GenTen with inline builds of Kokkos/Kokkos-Kernels followed by the modifications needed for linking to externally compiled Kokkos/Kokkos-Kernels libraries.

-## Inline build with Kokkos
+### Inline build of Kokkos and Kokkos Kernels

+The simplest approach for building GenTen in standalone situations is to compile Kokkos and Kokkos Kernels along with GenTen, which means the correct configuration options for configuring Kokkos/Kokkos-Kernels for the intended architecture(s) must be provided when configuring GenTen.
+A full description of how to configure these packages is beyond the scope of this document, and we refer the reader to [here](https://kokkos.org/kokkos-core-wiki/building.html) and [here](https://github.com/kokkos/kokkos-kernels/blob/develop/BUILD.md) for more information.

 The instructions below assume a directory structure similar to the following.
-For concreteness, assume we will building an optimized version of the code using GNU compilers and OpenMP parallelism.
+For concreteness, assume we will build an optimized version of the code using GNU compilers and OpenMP parallelism.

 ```
 top-level